catalyst/moodle-local_datacleaner/README.md

 ## Running

-After installing and configuring DataCleaner, run the cli script.
+After installing and configuring DataCleaner, copy your database and optionally your site data to another moodle instance.

+From here run the cli script.
 On most modern Linux systems, this can be accomplished with:

 `sudo -u apache /usr/bin/php /<your_moodle_directory>/local/datacleaner/cli/clean.php --run`

+There are protections in place which prevent accidental running on this on your production system - which would of course be catastrophic!

 ### More options

 Run the cli script with --help for more options:

 `sudo -u apache /usr/bin/php /<your_moodle_directory>/local/datacleaner/cli/clean.php --help`